mgaf1/Active-Directory-Domain-Controller-Configuration-and-Management/README.md

 <h2>Preparation</h2>

-- <a Set up a Windows client computer and a Windows Active Directory server on suitable hardware.</a>
+- Set up a Windows client computer and a Windows Active Directory server on suitable hardware

-<h1>Objectives: Create a functional domain environment </h1>
+<h1>Objectives: Create a functional domain environment</h1>

-<h2>The creation of a new Active Directory forest.</h2>
+<h2>The creation of a new Active Directory forest</h2>

-  The initial step in Active Directory deployment involves The creation of a new Active Directory forest.This is a foundational step in any Active Directory deployment.
+- The initial step in Active Directory deployment involves the creation of a new Active Directory forest.This is a foundational step in any Active Directory deployment

 <h2> Setting up Root Domain </h2>

-  The first step in building your Active Directory is creating the root domain.
+- The first step in building your Active Directory is creating the root domain.
 All subsequent domains in the forest will be child domains of this root.

-  - Create Administator Account
+<h2>  Create Administator Account</h2>

+- This account will ensure the health and integrity of the Active Directory database.
+It's essential to assign this role to trusted users to manage the domain effectively and securely.

 <h4>Scenario Simulation</h4>